 - Delirium Tremens

 Benzodiazepines work by activating GABA receptors in the brain, which are also stimulated by alcohol.
 GABA is an inhibitory neurotransmitter associated with feelings of calm.
-Alcohol intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
-Many alcohol withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.
+Intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
+Many withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.

-Here are some things to consider before obtaining a prescription of Alprazolam for alcohol withdrawal symptoms:
+Here are some things to consider before obtaining a prescription:

-- All benzodiazepines including Alprazolam can be addictive, which is why they should only be used for a short period of time and in the lowest effective dose.
+- All benzodiazepines can be addictive, which is why they should only be used for a short period of time and in the lowest effective dose.
 It’s most common to taper off of Ativan in less than two weeks.

 How To Take Alprazolam

-Here are some things to consider as you take Alprazolam for alcohol withdrawal symptoms:
+Here are some things to consider:

-- Alprazolam tablets are typically 0.25 or 0.5 mg.
+- Tablets are typically 0.25 or 0.5 mg.

 Further Considerations